Sol Kjøk: Work

 Kjøk specializes in painting, drawing and performance with a focus on the nude figure.
+Her work broadly addresses the fundamental interconnection and interdependence of all things, as well as the constraints imposed by the human body.
 New York art critic Meghan Dailey describes her core themes as "the body, its limits and the tension between its strength and its vulnerability."
 In contrast to other artists who portray the nude at rest, Kjøk's bodies are usually in constant motion.
 This dynamic quality springs from her unique, highly athletic, immersive artistic technique.
 Her work begins in her studio, with she and her models engaging in an acrobatic process, "which incorporates picture taking, laborious posing and performance, cutting, collaging, rearranging and finally meditative reassemblage through drawing and painting..."
+Her models often include fellow artists, who join her in acrobatic exercises.
+This collaborative and physical process helps her articulate, in visual form, the paradox of strength and vulnerability in the human condition.

 Kjøk, a marathoner, approaches large-scale wall drawings as an "extreme sport".
 Of her 2009 solo-exhibit at Kunsthaus Tacheles, it was reported; "The wall work in Berlin was made in one week, during which Sol Kjøk lived in the gallery and worked virtually around the clock for seven intense consecutive days."
 About the same exhibit, Meghan Dailey wrote, "For much of that period, she is alone (solitude being the optimal condition for maximum concentration), eating and sleeping very little.
 In the course of working so intensely, notions of the self and of time collapse, until mentally and physically, Kjøk reaches a heightened state in which she feels a part of the piece."
 Kjøk has completed "wall drawing as extreme sport" rounds in four countries.